SmartlyDressedGames/Unturned-Docs/README.md

 - Content block directives can be used to add notes, warnings, tips, and other admonitions.

-- Internal links should use the :ref: command.
+- Internal links should use the `:ref:` command.

+- Images from the Unity editor should crop out any unnecessary information.
+This usually includes the Title Bar (which includes details such as the Unity version, project name, and window buttons), and the Toolbar.

 Building the Docs
 -----------------